 The Victorian Government has committed $8.5 million to the Department of Justice and Community Safety to deliver MBCP’s and Individual Case Management (ICM) to perpetrators in Corrections Victoria over four years, until 30 June 2023.

 The government has developed improved data collection and demand modelling capabilities to support implementation of this additional funding and inform future investment decisions.

-Additionally, the range of perpetrator interventions has been expanded and diversified since the as a mechanism to support tailoring of interventions to address a range of needs.
+Additionally, the range of perpetrator interventions has been expanded and diversified since the Royal Commission into Family Violence as a mechanism to support tailoring of interventions to address a range of needs.
 These new interventions include MBCP’s targeting cohorts for whom a mainstream MBCP is not appropriate, perpetrator accommodation initiatives for those engaged with the system to keep perpetrators in view and post participation follow up for MBCP participants.

 The 2022-23 Budget has also funded a new initiative to develop and implement specific interventions for working with high risk perpetrators.
 The 2022 release of the Family Violence Multi-Agency Risk Assessment and Management (MARAM) Framework perpetrator guidance also strengthens the response to perpetrators and guides agencies in their risk management of perpetrators and helps to inform decisions about the timing and nature of interventions.
 The release of this perpetrator MARAM guidance also helps agencies to accurately identify the predominant aggressor and address misidentification where it does occur.